 Premium credits are based on a household’s income in the tax year premiums are paid.
 Yet the credits are calculated the following year, when households file their income tax returns.
 However, most participating households receive their tax credits in advance as a reduction in the insurance premium they would otherwise pay.
 This reduced premium is based on estimated income, generally from the last tax return filed before enrollment in health insurance.
 If actual income in the year of enrollment is less than estimated income, families will qualify for larger credits.
 If actual income is greater than estimated income, families will be required to repay part or all of the advance credit.

 Fortunately for most households with large income increases, the maximum reconciliation payment is limited.
-In tax year 2014, the maximum payment ranged from $600 for married couples with incomes below 200 percent of FPL to $2,500 for couples with incomes of at least 300 but less than 400 percent of FPL (see figure 1).
+In tax year 2016, the maximum payment ranged from $600 for married couples with incomes below 200 percent of FPL to $2,550 for couples with incomes of at least 300 but less than 400 percent of FPL (see table 2).
 Families whose income equals 400 percent or more of FPL have no limit on reconciliation payments.

-While data for the first year of reconciling premium credits are not yet available, research suggests that as many as half of families receiving advanced credits will have to make reconciliation payments.
+For tax year 2014, 54 percent of families receiving advanced credits had to make reconciliation payments.
 However, analysis of tax refund data suggests that for most lower-income filers, reconciliation payments will reduce tax refunds rather than require additional payments.
 Still, reconciliation will likely present hardships for some families receiving advanced premium credits, even if they do not have tax payments due, because many low-income households have grown to rely on tax refunds for pressing needs.

 Burman, Leonard E., Gordon B. Mermin, and Elena Ramirez.
 2015. ”Tax Refunds and Affordable Care Act Reconciliation.”
 Washington, DC: Urban-Brookings Tax Policy Center.